moehriegitt/vastringify/README.md

  - `P` is just like `p`, but with upper case hexadecial digits.

- - `c` prints as a character, like a one-element string.
+ - `c` prints integers (but not pointers) as characters, like a one-element string.
 Note that the NUL character is not printed, but behaves like an empty string.
-For string quotation where hexadecimals are printed, use lower case characters.
+For string quotation where hexadecimals are printed, this uses lower case characters.

  - `C` is just like `c`, but in string quotation when hexadecimals are printed, uses upper case characters.

+ - `t` prints the argument type before modifications, in C
+   syntax: `int8_`..`int64_t`, `uint8_t`..`uint64_t`, `char*`,
+   `char16_t*`, `char32_t*`, `void*`.
+Note that `va_error_t*`
+   arguments never print, and never consume a `%` format, but always just return the stream error.

- - any letter not mentioned above prints in default notation, if the letter is upper case, use upper case letters where appropriate.
+ - any letter not mentioned above or any combination of letter and type not mentioned above prints in default notation.
+If the letter is upper case, it uses upper case letters where appropriate.

 Function parameters behind the last format specifier in the format string are printed in default notation after everything that is